luisgizirian/commerce/README.md

 Now, you can stop/remove/start docker-compose with `docker-compose down && docker-compose up --build` command.
 You'll notice that heading to http://localhost:5002 gets you 2 listed results.
 This is because MongoDB container is using a persisted volume outside its boundaries.
 NOTE: this will later become be the basis for local/manual backup.

+> Note: if you get a permissions error next time you docker-up related to folder mongodb, `cd` to `storage` and run these commands `sudo chmod ugo+rwx mongodb/* && sudo chmod ugo+rwx mongodb/diagnostic.data/* && sudo chmod ugo+rwx mongodb/journal/*`